Cycling at the 2022 Commonwealth Games – Women's tandem sprint B

-The women's tandem sprint B at the 2022 Commonwealth Games is part of the cycling programme, and took place on 29 July 2022.
+The women's tandem sprint B at the 2022 Commonwealth Games was part of the cycling programme, and took place on 29 July 2022.

-No bronze medal was awarded as the minimum five entries did not compete, after a late withdrawal from the fifth entered team.
-This meant only the gold and silver were awarded per Commonwealth Games Federation regulations.
+No bronze medal was awarded as the minimum requirement of five entries was not met, due to a late withdrawal from the fifth entered team.
+This meant that only the gold and silver were awarded, in accordance with Commonwealth Games Federation regulations.

 Records

 Prior to this competition, the existing world and Games records were as follows: